Skip to content

 Once the setup has run, an array of the iframes that have had iframe-resizer bound to them is returned.

 The normal configuration is to have the iframe resize when the browser window changes size or the content of the iframe changes.
-To set this up you need to configure one of the dimensions of the iframe to a percentage and tell the library to only update the other dimension.
-Normally you would set the width to 100% and have the height scale to fit the content.
+To set this up, set one of the iframe’s dimensions to a percentage and tell the library to update only the other dimension.
+Normally, you set the width to 100% and have the height scale to fit the content.

 <style>